mikro-orm/mikro-orm/docs/docs/transactions.md

 }
 ```

 This decorator wraps the method with `em.transactional()`, so you can provide `TransactionOptions` just like with `em.transactional()`.
-The difference is that you can specify the context in which the transaction starts by providing `getContext` option, and if omitted, the transaction will start in the current context implicitly.
+The difference is that you can specify the context in which the transaction begins by providing `context` option, and if omitted, the transaction will begin in the current context implicitly.
 It works on async functions and can be nested with `em.transactional()`.

 Explicit transaction demarcation is required when you want to include custom DBAL operations in a unit of work or when you want to make use of some methods of the EntityManager API that require an active transaction.
 Such methods will throw a `ValidationError` to inform you of that requirement.